 CHAPTER 21 – III

 Aricame and Stievo both wanted to change the world.
-Both were hesitant to use their immense powers because both feared losing control of them, and neither had their old mentor around to help guide them.
+Both were hesitant to use their immense powers because both feared losing control of them, and neither had their old mentor, Victor Strife, around to help guide them.
 Despite their trepidation, both excelled immediately at their new professions due to their natural proficiencies and personal magnetism, quickly rising to levels of greater and greater authority.
 Both sought to fight evil (as they saw it) by standing up for the everyman in their respective corners of the country.